 Paints and paint thinners (solvents) can be hazardous to your health and to the environment.
 We have advice on how to use them safely.

-Many boat paints are useful for keeping your boat free of plants and animals, but there are some risks associated.
-Here's some advice about using them safely.
+Many boat paints are useful for keeping your boat free of plants and animals, but there are some risks associated with using them.

-You may use a range of chemicals to keep your spa and pool water clean.
-Have a look at our tips for their safe use.
+You can use a range of chemicals to keep your spa and pool water clean.
+We've got some tips for using them safely.

 The rules surrounding hazardous substances differ between workplaces and the home.